vskhoroshev/aaa-test-files-1/CONTRIBUTING.md

 ### Found a Bug?

-If you find a bug in the source code, you can help us by submitting an issue to our GitHub Repository.
+If you find a bug in the source code, you can help us by submitting an issue to our GitHub repository.
 Even better, you can submit a Pull Request with a fix.